 IMPLEMENTATION

-The PDS 2010 system is a phased implementation with increasing capabilities delivered in three planned builds.
+The PDS4 system is a phased implementation with increasing capabilities delivered in three planned builds.
 The builds are as follows:

 Build 1 – This build consists of the Ingestion subsystem including the Security, Harvest, Registry (Inventory, Dictionary, Document, Service) and Report components along with the Data Provider tool suite.